 Have you considered asking a certified nurse-midwife (CNM) to assist in your labor?
-A certified nurse-midwife has been trained in two disciplines: midwifery and nursing.
-He or she carries a wonderful blend of reassuring support and medical expertise.
+A Certified Nurse Midwife has been trained in two disciplines: midwifery and nursing.
+They carry a wonderful blend of reassuring support and medical expertise.
 Here are the answers to some common questions about midwives.
 If you have other questions, please email us.

 What are the benefits of using a certified nurse-midwife (CNM)?

-A CNM provides the mother-to-be and her family with intensive individualized attention, education, counseling, and obstetric care throughout pregnancy, labor and delivery, and recovery.
-Unless complications arise, midwives view childbirth as a natural and healthy process.
-They support the pregnant woman while letting nature takes its course.
+A CNM provides the mother and her family with individual attention, education, counseling, and care throughout pregnancy, labor, delivery, and recovery.
+Unless there are complications, Certified Nurse-Midwives view childbirth as a natural and healthy process.

-CNM's focus on how the mother-to-be feels about her pregnancy and the actual birth experience.
-They encourage women to trust their own instincts, create highly personalized birth plans, and help provide them with the information they need to make decisions about their pregnancy, birth, and parenthood.
+CNMs focus on how the mother feels about her pregnancy and the actual birth experience.
+We encourage women to trust their own instincts and create their own birth plans.
+CNMs also provide information needed to make decisions about pregnancy, birth, and parenthood.

-Research has shown that the use of a CNM and natural delivery may result in the following benefits:
+Research has shown that the use of a CNM and/or natural delivery may result in the following benefits:

 Lower maternity care costs

-Reduced mortality and morbidity related to cesarean and other interventions
+Reduced mortality and morbidity related to lower rates of c-sections

 Lower intervention rates